Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Abstract

 \section{Abstract}

 The growing demand for optimal and low-power energy consumption paradigms for \gls*{iot} devices has garnered significant attention due to their cost-effectiveness, simplicity, and intelligibility.
-We propose an \gls*{ai} hardware energy-efficient framework to achieve optimal energy savings in heterogeneous computing through appropriate power consumption management.
-A deep reinforcement learning framework is employed, utilizing the Actor-Critic architecture to provide a simple and precise method for power saving.
+In this article, an \gls*{ai} hardware energy-efficient framework to achieve optimal energy savings in heterogeneous computing through appropriate power consumption management is proposed.
+The deep reinforcement learning framework is employed, utilising the Actor-Critic architecture to provide a simple and precise method for power saving.
 The results of the study demonstrate the proposed approach's suitability for different hardware configurations, achieving notable energy consumption control while adhering to strict performance requirements.
-The evaluation of the proposed power-saving framework shows that it is more stable, and has achieved more than 23\% efficiency improvement, outperforming other methods by more than 5\%.
+The evaluation of the proposed power-saving framework shows that it is more stable, and has achieved more than 34.6\% efficiency improvement, outperforming other methods by more than 16\%.